Docker

 Registries

-The officiel image is available on docker hub
+The official image is available on docker hub

 By default, the resticprofile container starts at /resticprofile.
 So you can feed a configuration this way: